AnnaHollandSmith/CV/README.md

 Having left behind a career in law and graduated from [Makers Academy](http://www.makersacademy.com/), an intensive and highly-selective 16-week coding bootcamp focused on Ruby and Javascript, I am now employed as a Junior Software Engineer at the BBC.

+The Connections Team are responsible for APIs that maintain BBC concepts and the connections between these.
+We are also responsible for APIs that store collections of related or editorially selected content.
+These APIs are used across the BBC including the website and/or mobile applications for News, Sports, Bitesize and Radio.

 ## :book: <a name="skills">Skills</a>
 ------
 #### Commitment
 I remain committed to various causes addressing important social issues.
 I am a member of [WHFNP](http://www.womenhackfornonprofits.com/) (Women Hack for Non-Profits) and am particularly excited to be volunteering with a new initiative ([Code 4000](http://www.techcityuk.com/blog/2016/11/teaching-programming-prisoners/)), designed to provide a coding education to selected inmates within prisons throughout the UK in a model designed to reflect that of [The Last Mile](https://thelastmile.org/), which has been successfully implemented throughout prisons in the US.
-Having benefitted  directly from organisations such a Code First: Girls, Codebar, and Women Who Code, I am always willing to dedicate my time and newly acquired skills to increasing participation and diversity within the field.

 #### Fast Learner
 The ability to take a pragmatic and considered approach to problem-solving has enabled me to adopt and utilise new skills and concepts quickly and efficiently throughout my career.
 As a lawyer, I was often required to work flexibly and adapt quickly whilst maintaining high standards.